-For a general discussion of adverse claims, see Section .
-1807.
+For a general discussion of adverse claims, see Section 1808.

-1802.9(HG) Refusal to Register
+1802.9(H) Refusal to Register

 If the U.S. Copyright Office determines that the applicant is not authorized to file the application for supplementary registration or that the other requirements for a supplementary registration have not been met, the registration specialist will refuse registration.
 A refusal to register only some of the elements in an application for supplementary registration may be communicated in a telephone conversation, by email, or by letter.
-A decision to reject the entire application will be made by a written communication sent to the correspondent named mailing address provided in space E of the application.
+A decision to reject the entire application will be made by a written communication sent to the correspondent named in the application.